 Unlike Monero’s mandatory privacy model, Zcash offers optional shielded transactions, giving users flexibility between transparent and private transfers.

-Dash remains one of the oldest payment-focused cryptocurrencies with optional privacy features through PrivateSend.
+Dash is one of the oldest payment-focused cryptocurrencies with optional privacy features through PrivateSend.

 Rather than competing purely on anonymity, Dash focuses on: